blixt/geomys/README.md

     "golang.org/x/net/websocket"
 )

-type Acknowledgement struct {
-}

 type Chat struct {
     Text string
 }

-// The example implementation of the server. type Example struct {
+type Example struct {
     geomys.WebSocketServerBase
     Server *geomys.Server
 }

-// Our simple handler for all connected clients. func (e *Example) BroadcastHandler(i *geomys.Interface, event *geomys.Event) error {
+// The handler for all connected clients. func (e *Example) BroadcastHandler(i *geomys.Interface, event *geomys.Event) error {
     if event.Type == "message" {
         // Broadcast the message to all interfaces. e.Server.SendAll(event.Value)
-        // Acknowledge that the message was received. i.Send(&Acknowledgement{})
     }
     return nil
 }

 // Handles an incoming socket by returning an interface to the server. func (e *Example) GetInterface(ws *websocket.Conn) *geomys.Interface {
-    i := e.Server.NewInterface(nil)
+    // We pass in nil as the context here, but it can be anything you want. i := e.Server.NewInterface(nil)
-    // Handle all connections with our broadcast handler. i.PushHandler(e.BroadcastHandler)
+    // Handle all client messages with the broadcast handler. i.PushHandler(e.BroadcastHandler)
     return i
 }